Jutho/TensorKit.jl/docs/src/man/fusiontrees.md

 fusion and splitting trees that take the distinction between irreps and their conjugates into account.
-Hence, in the previous example, if e.g. the first and third space in the codomain and the second space in the domain of the tensor were dual spaces, the actual pair of splitting and fusion tree would look as
+Hence, in the previous example, if e.g. the first and third space in the codomain and the second space in the domain of the tensor were dual spaces, the actual pair of splitting and fusion tree would look like

 ![extended double fusion tree](img/tree-extended.svg)